 Wendy moved to the Isle of Wight with her family in 1998 after working as a features editor and journalist in London, contributing to women's magazines and national newspapers.
-She is currently an administrator for her family's website business and continues to write in her spare time.
+She currently works for her family's website development business and continues to write in her spare time.

 Wendy has a keen interest in the arts, education and social care, which was what motivated her to become a trustee of Independent Arts in 2009.
 She is proud to support a charity whose work is so valuable to the Isle of Wight community.

-Carol was the original founder of Independent Arts, which became a registered charity in 1987.
-She became its first Director, and remains a patron.
+Carol was the founder of Independent Arts, which became a registered charity in 1987.
+She became its first director, and remains a patron.

 After leaving the Isle of Wight, she spent a number of years abroad and now lives in Haslemere, Surrey.
 She is a published writer, and honorary Chairman of Operations for Opera South.

 Edana Minghella was born and grew up in Ryde, and now lives in Brighton and Italy.
 She trained as a mental health nurse at the Maudsley Hospital, graduated in Sociology and Psychology from Brunel University, and went on to complete her doctorate in Mental Health in 2001.
 She gained extensive policy, research, and service development experience over the years, and eventually became national Head of Mental Health at the Audit Commission.
 In 2005, she set up an independent consultancy, helping health and social care to develop and improve, always with the person using services at the centre.
 She has developed a particularly keen interest in dementia, co-writing the government’s dementia commissioning strategy, writing award-winning papers and presenting at the National Dementia Congress.